centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 * You can execute any command of the back-end API, for more info see: [API Documentation](https://github.com/hexonet/hexonet-api-documentation)

-* Tip: for quick view of the command use the command: - -list
+* Tip: for quick view of all the API commands use the command: - -list

 ![Octocat](/assets/doc_img/list.png)